mengerj/paris-2025/TEMPLATE_SETUP.md

 # Develop with TDD
 make test-watch  # Keep this running while developing

-# Use Cursor to:
+# Use AI to:
-# - "Write tests for [functionality]"
+# - "Write tests for [functionality] with numpy-style docstrings"
-# - "Implement [feature] following clean architecture"
+# - "Implement [feature] following clean architecture patterns"
+# - "Add comprehensive type hints to this function"
-# - "Refactor this code for better readability"
+# - "Refactor this code for better AI understanding"
 ```

 ### 6. 📊 **Verify Everything Works**